10 minutesReading time

 Now, however, customers can click and be taken directly to the URL in question.

-With an estimated 85% of millennials using their phones to make purchases before any other device and a membership of over 500 million, it opens up another vast audience who can click and buy in an instant.
+With an estimated 85% of snake people using their phones to make purchases before any other device and a membership of over 800 million, it opens up another vast audience who can click and buy in an instant.

 Instagram is the perfect place to advertise your products, give customers an insight into your brand and provide them with the option to purchase straight from the app.